 Resembling a raw shrimp-like flavor, after deep frying it, cover it in chocolate and you’ll have a tasty treat.
 You can also eat scorpions raw just remember to remove the poison sack and stinger otherwise you may be finding yourself rushing to the nearest hospital.

 Okay, so not all ants are edible.
 However, if you take an adventure into the arid and semi-arid environments of Australia, many natives and Aborigines have regarded the honeypot ant as a rare delicacy.

 These amazing little insects resemble the honey bee in that they produce “honey” but are unique in that they actually carry the honey-like substance in their abdomen which can grow to the size of a grape!
 Get in on this gooey, honey-like sweetness the next time you’re in this region!

 Edible Insect #6: Crickets

 Ever have chocolate chip cookies?
-Next time try scattering a bit of crickets over the area the same way you would with the chocolate chips!
+Next time try scattering a bit of cricket over the area the same way you would with the chocolate chips!
 Crickets are eaten worldwide and in many different cultures.
-Prepared in a variety of different ways, you can try stir frying them, roasting, baking, or if you’re out in the wild, remove the entails and roast them over a fire.
+Prepared in a variety of different ways, you can try stir-frying them, roasting, baking, or if you’re out in the wild, remove the entrails and roast them over a fire.